Floer trajectories and stabilizing divisors: Floer trajectories

 We recall the definition of stable marked curves introduced by Mumford, Grothendieck and Knudsen \cite{kn:proj2}.
-By a {\em nodal curve} $C$ we mean a compact complex curve with only nodal singularities.
-A {\em smooth point} of $C$ is a non-nodal point.
-For an integer $n \ge 0$, an {\em $n$-marking} of a nodal curve $C$ is a collection $ \ul{z} \in C^n$ of distinct, smooth points.
+By a {\em nodal curve} $C$ we mean a compact complex curve with only nodal singularities denoted $w_1,\ldots, w_l \in C$ for some integer $l \ge 0$.
+A {\em non-singular point} of $C$ is a non-nodal point.
+For an integer $n \ge 0$, an {\em $n$-marking} of a nodal curve $C$ is a collection $ \ul{z} \in C^n$ of distinct, non-singular points.
 A {\em special point} is a marking or node.
 An {\em isomorphism of marked curves} $(C_0,\ul{z}_0)$ to $(C_1,\ul{z}_1)$ is an isomorphism $C_0 \to C_1$ mapping $\ul{z}_0$ to $\ul{z}_1$.
 Let $\Aut(C) = \Aut(C,\ul{z})$ be the group of automorphisms of $(C,\ul{z})$.
 A genus zero marked curve $(C,\ul{z})$ is {\em stable} if the group $\Aut(C)$ is trivial, or equivalently, any irreducible component of $C$ has at least three special points.
 The {\em combinatorial type} of a nodal marked curve $C$ is the graph $\Gamma$ whose vertices $\Ver(\Gamma)$ correspond to components of $C$ and edges $\Edge(\Gamma)$ consisting of {\em finite edges} $\Edge_{<\infty}(\Gamma)$ corresponding to nodes $w(e) \in C, e \in \Edge_{< \infty}(\Gamma)$ and {\em semi-infinite edges} $\Edge_\infty(\Gamma)$ corresponding to markings; the set of semi-infinite edges with a labelling $\Edge_\infty(\Gamma) \to \{ 1, \ldots, n \}$ so that the corresponding markings are $z_1,\ldots, z_n \in C$.
-A connected curve $C$ has genus zero iff the graph $\Gamma$ is a tree and each component of $C$ has genus zero, that is, each component on which we forget the special points is isomorphic to the projective line.
-We also allow disconnected curves $\Gamma$ whose components are genus zero, in which case the combinatorial type $\Gamma$ is a {\em forest} (disjoint union of trees.)
+A connected curve $C$ has genus zero if and only if the graph $\Gamma$ is a tree and each irreducible component of $C$ has genus zero, that is, is isomorphic to the projective line.
+Knudsen \cite{kn:proj2} shows that the moduli space of stable genus zero $n$-marked connected curves has the structure of a smooth projective variety, and in particular, a smooth compact manifold.
+Let $\ol{\cC}_{n}$ denote the moduli space of isomorphism classes of connected stable $n$-marked genus zero curves, with topology induced by Knudsen's theorem \cite{kn:proj2}.
+For a combinatorial type $\Gamma$ let $\cC_{\Gamma}$ the space of isomorphism classes of stable marked curves of type $\Gamma$.
+If $\Gamma$ is connected with $n$ semi-infinite edges we denote by $\ol{\cC}_\Gamma$ the closure of $\cC_\Gamma$ in $\ol{\cC}_n$.
+We also allow disconnected curves $\Gamma$ whose components are genus zero, in which case we order the markings on each component and the combinatorial type $\Gamma$ is a {\em forest} (disjoint union of trees.)
+If $\Gamma = \sqcup_i \Gamma_i$ is disconnected then $\cC_\Gamma = \prod_i \cC_{\Gamma_i} $ is the product of the moduli spaces $\cC_{\Gamma_i}$ for the component trees.
+Over $ \ol{\cC}_{n}$ there is a {\em universal stable marked curve} whose fiber over an isomorphism class of stable marked curve $[C,\ul{z}]$ is isomorphic to $C$.